Skip to main content

 How does one hold solo auditions for first-grade boys who are six or seven years old?
 Here is a glimpse into my secret method, but you can’t tell anyone!
 First, we all learn a beautiful song from The Sound of Music, “Edelweiss.”
 After a few weeks, I announce that we will now have an opportunity to sing it as a solo!
 Almost all of the boys are excited and nervous, but thrilled to give it a try.
 Of course, there are one or two who shake their heads and say they would rather not, but after hearing boy after boy giving it his best, almost always there is one hundred percent participation.
 That’s where I come in – who will be chosen to sing those solos in the Pageant?
 I always tell the boys that everyone will have a solo, some singing, and some speaking.
 Funny thing, often the boy who sings “Silent Night” is also the boy who sings one of the solos in Lessons and Carols.
 And that very same boy often ends up joining his college or university a cappella group and returns to Saint David’s to perform for our Chamber Singers.
 It begins early.

 We all know how to get to Carnegie Hall - but in First Grade, it isn’t practice.
 It is a game, a story, and a little competition - those transitive factors that research shows engage boys and extend learning.
 We divide into teams and sing, we earn points for our best singing, and we finally get to that place where the words to the songs are so much a part of ourselves that we can sing with confidence and pleasure.
-When we finally begin rehearsals in the Otto-Bernstein Theatre, all of the first-grade classes together, the sound of those voices, and the excitement in seeing it all come together makes all of that work a thrilling experience for the boys.
+When we finally begin rehearsals in the Otto-Bernstein Theatre, all of the first-grade classes together, the sound of those voices, and the excitement in seeing it all come together make all of that work a thrilling experience for the boys.

 The most important thing is this: when we perform, we have a live audience watching and listening to us.
 And we are reacting to that audience’s smiles and laughter and applause.
 That communication is the key to developing the Superpower of Performance.
 The give and take, the excitement of live performance, and the feeling of accomplishment is transformative.